PE file format: DOS Header

 C representation of IMAGE_DOS_HEADER

-We can take a look at the contents of that structure by looking at the IMAGE_DOS_HEADER structure definition from winnt.h
+We can take a look at the contents of the DOS header by looking at the IMAGE_DOS_HEADER structure definition from winnt.h

 typedef struct _IMAGE_DOS_HEADER {